North Carolina High School Athletics Association sets playoff dates, releases new sports recommendations

 READ MORE: Modified sports regulations (.pdf)

+The football state playoffs will begin Friday, April 16 and culminate in early May.

+The unfortunate reality is that many multi-sport athletes will be forced to make painful choices as the boy's football, lacrosse and soccer calendars will all run together at certain points.

-The NCHSAA also set playoff dates for sports and increased the season limitation from 10 to 14 meets for swimming, cross-country, and track & field.
+The NCHSAA increased the season limitation from 10 to 14 meets for swimming, cross-country, and track & field.

 RELATED: Updated calendar of sports seasons and schedules